-- 9.7.
-See below picture.
+- 9.4.
 Attach master cylinder to the bracket.
-The order of washer stack-up is very important. - M/C at bracket from outboard to inboard... bolt head, bracket, flat washer, Cylinder, lock washer, nylok nut. - You may reverse the bolt/nut orientation if you wish but to not change the washer orientation. - 9.8.
-See below picture.
-Install the rod-end on the master cylinder (the jamb nut should already be installed) but do not torque or tighten at this time.
+The order of washer stack-up is very important.
+M/C at bracket from inboard to outboard... bolt head, bracket, lock washer, master cylinder, flat washer, nylok nut.
+You may reverse the bolt/nut orientation if you wish but do not change the washer orientation.
+Torque the bolt/nut at this location to 15-18 ft/lbs, light wrist tight. - 9.5.
+Attach_the rod-end on the master cylinder (the jamb nut should already be installed) but do not torque or tighten at this time. - 9.6.
 There are 3 positions on the clutch pedal the rod-end can be attached to.
-Position the rod-end through the center of the 3 positions.
+Using the modified shank bolt, position the rod-end through the center of the 3 positions.
 There are Adjustment Instructions provided at the end.
+You may pre-adjust the master cylinder to 7" (center of bearings) and tighten the jamb nut, light wrist tight.
+This length will be adjusted after parts are installed.